Cities For People: Envisioning the Urban Experience in a Driverless Future

 Some streets and avenues can be closed entirely to vehicular traffic entirely, providing an additional public amenity to all the residents and visitors of the city.
 These pedestrian promenades will also be a boon to New York City’s businesses that will benefit from additional foot traffic passing by.
 Sculptural planters down the promenade can provide space for more trees as well as integrated seating.
 These promenades will still be able to be accessed by emergency and delivery vehicles through a flexible lane with embedded LEDs that will warn pedestrians to stay clear.

 The proposal will also provide many environmental benefits to the city.
-Replacement of asphalt roads with permeable landscaped areas will reduce the severity of stormwater events in the city.
+Replacement of asphalt roads with permeable landscaped areas will reduce the severity of stormwater events.
 The shade from trees and evapotranspiration from plants will decrease the urban heat island effect.
 The large increase in planted material will improve the air quality within the city.
 In addition to benefiting the environment, these features will contribute to the health and welfare of the residents of New York City.